rosym-project/sot-qp-dsl/README.md

 1. The most interesting one is rethinking the priority concept.
 No longer priority is a property of the task.
 Instead it is an atribute given by the SoT.
 This concept, however, doesn't easily scale up to Herman's notion of weighted priorities.
 Although it is still possible.

+# TODO
+1. Add feedback gains to tasks (are they in all tasks?)